-It can be frustrating when your smartwatch isn’t working the way it’s meant to work.
+It can be frustrating when your smartwatch isn’t working how it’s meant to.
 So why does Fitbit say I was awake when I was actually not?

 Why Does Fitbit Say I Was Awake?

 There are many reasons why Fitbit may indicate that you are awake when you are not, like affected algorithms, abnormal sleep habits, certain environmental factors, etc. It is crucial to understand the different factors at play for assessing how to address this issue.